StackVista/stackstate-docs/configure/security/authentication/ldap.md

       powerUser: ["ldap-power-user-role-for-stackstate"]
       admin: ["ldap-admin-role-for-stackstate"]
 ```

-Update it with your own values and use it to install, or update your running installation, of StackState with Helm.
-Store it together with the `values.yaml` from the installation instructions, it needs to be included on every `helm upgrade` command for StackState:
+Update it with your own values and make sure that the roles users can have in LDAP are mapped to the correct subjects in StackState using the `roles.guest`, `roles.powerUser` or `roles.admin` settings; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
+More roles can be created as well.
+See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.

+Store the `authentication.yaml` together with the `values.yaml` from the installation instructions.
+To apply the changes run a Helm upgrade:

 ```
 helm upgrade \